-St. George’s Golf and Country Club is ranked No. 10 in the world outside the United States and No. 1 in Canada by Golf Digest and Golfweek magazines.
+St. George’s Golf and Country Club is ranked No. 10 in the world outside the United States and No. 1 in Canada by Golf Digest magazine.
+St. George's was also ranked No. 1 by Golfweek magazines in 2012 and one of the 100 Platinum Clubs of the World in 2013.
+Recently the course was ranked in the top 100 courses in the world by Golf Magazine and Golf Course Architecture.
 Designed by legendary Canadian golf course architect Stanley Thompson in 1929 the course has truly stood the test of time.
 It continues to receive much praise for its traditional design and most notably its four outstanding finishing holes, according to PGA Tour players, while hosting the 2010 RBC Canadian Open.

 Click on any of the hole numbers on the map to see an overview of the individual hole: